 Common Challenges in Automated Testing

-Failed tests are a natural part of automated testing.
+Remember: Failed tests are a natural part of automated testing.
 When a team is continuously testing, broken tests can get out of hand quickly.
 That’s why feedback and visibility are a key piece of successful and scalable automated testing.

-Why You Need Analytics in Test Automation
+Why You Need Analytics

-Ultimately, analytics tools can alleviate many of the challenges in automation testing.
-With smart reporting tools teams can see the results of their efforts quickly.
+With smart test reporting tools, teams can see the results of their efforts quickly.
 This enables developers, testers, and business stakeholders to know how to proceed.
-If problems arise, analysis tools act as a roadmap leading to stable, scaled automation.
+If problems arise, analytics tools act as a roadmap leading to stable, scaled automation.

-Utilizing Open Source Frameworks in Test Automation
+Utilizing Open Source Frameworks